matt-goldman/Maui.Plugins.PageResolver/README.md

 Check out the for full instructions in the wiki on [using PageResolver](https://github.com/matt-goldman/Maui.Plugins.PageResolver/wiki/1-Using-the-PageResolver) and [using auto-dependency registration](https://github.com/matt-goldman/Maui.Plugins.PageResolver/wiki/2-Using-Auto-registration-(experimental)).

-# Notes

-Thanks to [William Liebenberg](https://github.com/william-liebenberg) for his input getting this off the ground.
-Please note .NET MAUI has not been released yet, so some bumps should be expected.
-If you find any problems with PageResolver, feedback, issues or pull requests would be most welcome.

 # TODO
 - [x] Use reflection / code generation to automatically register pages and view models